Processing of applications can be complex. We can guide you on the process and how to avoid delays in receiving your building consent.

 When your complete application is accepted, the statutory time frame (or statutory clock) of 20 working days for processing your application starts.
-Day 1 is the next working day after the day the complete application is received.
-We make a decision on your building consent within 20 working days.

 This timeframe is reduced to 10 working days if the building that you are proposing has a MultiProof approval(external link) or the building consists of a single modular component designed and manufactured under the BuiltReady(external link) scheme.